gauthma/LaTeX/docs/README.md

 - `report.tex`: I use this template as a sort of "offline wiki".
 For notes about research. `\input`s preamble `includes/report_preamble.tex`.

 - `standalone.tex`: This I use when I need to try out some sketch, in `TikZ` or `xy-pic`, or something like that.
 Instead of experimenting in the document where I need to place the picture, I try it out in this standalone template.
 If nothing else, it compiles a lot faster!
-The PDF produced will be a "full-scale" picture.
-To include it say, on a presentation, do `\centering{\graphicbox{standalone}}`.
+The PDF produced will be a "full-scale" picture; to include it say, on a presentation, do `\centering{\graphicbox{standalone}}`.

 **Note:** the files in the `includes/` directory are files that are supposed to `\input`ed into another file, and *not* compiled on their own.